Welcome to Subil Recruiters' Blog

 The most important point I am trying to make here is for you to target companies with a reputation for treating employees well.
 For example, if they continually promote people, if job openings are as a result of a promotion, then to me, that is a good sign that there may be an opportunity for you to grow with that company.

-Not only that, what is the external reputation of that employer in the market?
-If a company does not have a good reputation in their industry, then, think again before jumping into working for such a company.
+Not only that, but what is the external reputation of that employer in the market?
+If a company does not have a good reputation in their industry, then think again before jumping into working for such a company.

 The Job Has Been Posted Over and Over Again

-Most times people go into that role only to find that the employer baited them and the role is not what they signed up for.
-Ask yourself, why is that role still open, and why is the employer unable to keep people in that role?
-If an employer does not treat its employee correctly, they have a bad reputation or probably does not pay their employee well enough, then it could be a bad sign.
+Most times, people go into that role only to find that the employer baited them and the role is not what they signed up for.
+Ask yourself: Why is that role still open, and why is the employer unable to keep people in that role?
+If an employer does not treat its employees correctly, has a bad reputation, or probably does not pay their employees well enough, then it could be a bad sign.

 Again, interviews are supposed to be a two-way street; as the company is screening you to see if you are a good fit, so should you also.
 You need to think twice before desperately jumping into a situation that you may later regret.

 Pay attention to the little things that raise red flags and ask yourself some honest questions because you don’t want to be in that position, and a few months down the line, you are already looking for another job.
 Looking to work abroad?